 Biggest Language Highway

-In the same study, researchers found a direct correlation between:
+In the same study, researchers found a direct correlation between the size of the:

 More Pallium Cells

 Scientists looked at the number of cells in the pallium.
 This is the grey and white matter that covers the cerebellum.
 The cell number remained consistent among all mammals but varied among different bird groups.
 Parrots had the most cells.

 How did parrots evolve with such complex neurology?
 How did they learn to talk as a result?
 That remains something of a mystery.
 Some people say that they were able to do it because of their long life span.
 Others argue that they couldn’t have lived as long without their intelligence.

 Why Can Parrots Talk and Not Other Animals?

 Even primates can’t match a parrot’s ability to mimic human speech.
 No other animals in the wild can really compare.
 That’s because of:

 - How developed the medial spiriform nucleus is in parrots

 - How underdeveloped the pontine nuclei are in mammals like dogs, cats, and rabbits